mit-han-lab/data-efficient-gans/README.md

 ## Using DiffAugment for Your Own Training

 To help you use DiffAugment in your own codebase, we provide portable DiffAugment operations of both TensorFlow and PyTorch versions in [DiffAugment_tf.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_tf.py) and [DiffAugment_pytorch.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_pytorch.py).
-Generally, DiffAugment can be easily applied in any model by substituting every *D(x)* with *D(T(x))*, where *x* can be real images or fake images, *D* is the discriminator, and *T* is the DiffAugment operation.
+Generally, DiffAugment can be easily adopted in any model by substituting every *D(x)* with *D(T(x))*, where *x* can be real images or fake images, *D* is the discriminator, and *T* is the DiffAugment operation.
 For example,

 ```
 from DiffAugment_pytorch import DiffAugment